NotBrianZach/thoughts/README.md

 3 sentence summary:

 The space of machine super intelligences is posited to have a "higher" ethical mean/median/mode vs humans.
-An algorithm called the "Ethical dispatch algorithm" is put forward as a rough outline of an example of how superhuman ethical decision-making could be achieved.
-By assessing the situation, identifying ethical principles, applying those principles, weighing conflicting principles, making a decision, and reflecting on it.
-Various ethical principles are outlined, including Kantian Imperatives, Virtue Ethics, Veil of Ignorance, Inertia & Stability, Golden Rule, Platinum Rule, Principle of Utility, Non-Maleficence, Autonomy, Beneficence, and Justice, which can inform ethical decision-making processes.
+An algorithm called the "Ethical dispatch algorithm" is put forward as a rough outline of an example of how superhuman ethical decision-making could be achieved - namely by assessing/segmenting the situation, identifying ethical principles, applying those principles, weighing conflicting principles, making a decision, and reflection.
+Various potential ethical principles are outlined, including Kantian Imperatives, Virtue Ethics, Veil of Ignorance, Inertia & Stability, Golden Rule, Platinum Rule, Principle of Utility, Non-Maleficence, Autonomy, Beneficence, and Justice, which can inform ethical decision-making processes.

 # [theoryOfMind.md](https://github.com/NotBrianZach/thoughts/blob/main/theoryOfMind.md)